agsb/f2u/README.md

       registers r2 to r4 used in interrupts registers r5 to r15 free
       registers r17:r16 and r19:r18 used in math operations

+ internal clock of 8MHz
+ uart at 9600, 8N1, asynchronous
+ include timer at 1ms with 16 bits counter  ~ 65 s
+ include watch dog at ~ 2.0 s
+ include pseudo 16bit random generator include djb 16bit hash generator uses MiniCore and optboot

+ **still do not write to flash.**

 ; the interpreter